rahuljugnarain/eleventy-netlify-boilerplate/pages/home.md

 Hi there, my name is Rahul and welcome to my personal blog :)

 This blog is still a work in progress - I'm trying to build it using Eleventy (static site generator), and deploying this to Netlify.
 Hopefully the next time you visit there'll be more to see.

+Most of this site is still part of the boilerplate code (still need to keep the blog examples so I understand the formatting LOL), but if you're interested in my actual first post it should be linked below:

+<a href="{% link "./firstpost.md" %}">Test</a>